machinekoder/pickit-docs/docs/documentation/pattern/how-to-use-pickit-pattern.rst

 in the article :ref:`Explaining-the-pattern-detection-parameters`.

 In the image below an example of a good defined scene is shown.
-First, in the 3D view all points within the field of view of the camera are shown.
-Second, in the Points view only the points of the parts  are shown.
+First, in the :ref:`3D view <3d-view>` all points within the field of view of the camera are shown.
+Second, in the :ref:`Points view <points-view>` only the points of the parts  are shown.
 The table is filtered out.

-The information shown in the Points view is what will be transferred to the next step.
+The information shown in the :ref:`Points view <points-view>` is what will be transferred to the next step.
 All other information is not taken into account for the detection with Pickit Pattern.